TotalHamman/BetterBlockExchanger/README.md

 #BetterBlockExchanger

 ##Introduction
 This is my first attempt to complete / publish a Minecraft mod.
-THis mod is intended to fill the BlockExchanger gap currently in 1.10.2 by providing a single Vanilla-Esque Block Exchanger.
+This mod is intended to fill the BlockExchanger gap currently in 1.10.2 by providing a single Vanilla-Esque Block Exchanger.

 Constructive criticism is welcomed, but please do not stoop to insults.